-Cool - The charge controller should be protected from direct sun exposure or anything that could raise its temperature (e.g., near a heating duct).
-To meet full power specifications, the ambient temperature around the charge controller should not exceed 77°F (25°C).
+Cool - This controller should be protected from direct sun exposure or anything that could raise its temperature (e.g., near a heating duct).
+The charge controller's full power specifications are rated with an ambient temperature of 77°F (25°C).

-Dry - The PT charge controller enclosure is rated for indoor use only.
-The area where it is located must be free from any risk of condensation, water, or any other liquid that can enter or fall on the charge controller.
+Dry - The area where it is located must be free from any risk of dripping water, or any other liquid that can enter or fall on the charge controller.
 The charge controller uses stainless steel and zinc plated fasteners, a powder-coated aluminum base, and the internal circuit boards are conformal coated-to help fight the harmful effects of corrosion.
 However, the controller's life is uncertain if used in a corrosive environment, and failure due to corrosion is not covered under warranty.

-Info: As a preventive measure to help protect and preclude corrosion to the electrical ports on the PT-100 controller, silicone dielectric grease compound can be applied into the RJ11/RJ14 connections (Items 11, 12, and 13 as shown in Figure 1-2).
+Info: As a preventive measure to help protect and preclude corrosion to the electrical ports on the PT-100 controller, silicone dielectric grease compound can be applied into the RJ11/RJ14 connections (Items 13, 14, and 15 as shown in Figure 1-2).
 Before installing the cables, or if leaving any ports open, squirt a liberal amount of silicone dielectric compound into each port to make an effective moisture and corrosive barrier.